MartinRebesky/raiden-energy-trading/README.md

 docker-compose up
 ```

-to install the docker manager and start the simulated households:
+# install the docker manager and start the simulated households:
 ```
 npm install
 ```